-- I have received and read the "Christian Beliefs and Convictions" of the school and am willing to have my child educated in accordance with these beliefs. - 2.
-I agree to support the standards of the school in every area-academic, discipline, spiritual, moral and financial. - I agree to participate fully in all the activities of the school, including parent-teacher conferences, special meetings, the Parent Teacher Fellowship, and fund raising efforts. - 4.
+- 1. I have received and read the "Christian Beliefs and Convictions" of the school and am willing to have my child educated in accordance with these beliefs. - 2.
+I agree to support the standards of the school in every area-academic, discipline, spiritual, moral and financial. - 3.
+I agree to partner with the school by volunteering at the school, positively communicating about the school both verbally and in writing, and supporting the school's fund raising efforts. - 4.
 I agree to pay all financial obligations to The Christ School by the due date or provide a written explanation of difficulty and request for a change in my payment plan. - 5.
 I agree to support my child's education by supervising the responsible completion of all homework assignments, providing a loving home environment and initiating contact with my child's teacher when appropriate. - 6.
 I agree to handle any matters of concern or areas of dissatisfaction in a manner consistent with The Christ School's Concern Resolution policy. - I will encourage my child's attitude of love and servant leadership by living, loving and serving as an appropriate model. - 8.
-I agree to support the educational program at The Christ School by seeing that my child attends school regularly, arrives and is picked up on time and by sending written explanations for absences or tardiness. - I agree that The Christ School reserves the right to designate the appropriate teacher for my child and I will not attempt to influence or interfere with this process. - 10.
+I agree to support the educational program at The Christ School by seeing that my child attends school regularly, arrives and is picked up on time and by sending written explanations for absences or tardiness. - 9.
+I agree that The Christ School reserves the right to designate the appropriate teacher for my child and I will not attempt to influence or interfere with this process. - 10.
 I agree to participate fully in opportunities for input and involvement in the school such as the Parent Teacher Fellowship, surveys and notes sent from the school, and communication with the school administration and teachers as appropriate.